 There is a choice of roasts on Sunday and children’s portions of most dishes are available.

-Real Ales include the popular BSA (3.8%) and NVB (4.0%) from the local Nene Valley Brewery in Oundle.
-We also offer Black Sheep (3.8%) from Yorkshire.
+Real Ales generally include the popular BSA (3.8%) or NVB (4.0%) from the local Nene Valley Brewery in Oundle.
+We also offer guest Ales from Osset Brewery in Yorkshire/St Austell in Cornwall and from the Conwy Valley in North Wales.
 Lagers on tap are Carlsberg, Italian Poretti and San Miguel plus various bottled lagers including Peroni and Corona.